mousepawmedia/ratscript/README.md

 # Ratscript

 **Ratscript** is designed to be a multi-paradigm runtime interpreted language with a simple syntax and a high-performance standard library.
-Ratscript 2.0 "Norvegicus" is currently in development.
+Ratscript is currently in development.
 See the [official project page][1].

 ## Authors

+- Anna Dunster
+- Nate Groggett
 - Jason C. McDonald
 - Michael Parkman
- - Nate Groggett

 ## Dependencies

 - CPGF: Available from libdeps ([GitHub][8])
 - PawLIB: Available from [GitHub][7].
+- SIMPLEXpress: Available from [Github][9].

 ## Building